Cooper orders review of anti-terror programme so ‘serious cases are not missed’

 Highlighting how several public bodies had contact with Rudakubana but “completely failed to identify the terrible danger that he posed”, she said it was “just unbearable to think that something more could and should have been done” as she asked how he fell through so many “gaps”.

 “There are grave questions about how this network of agencies failed to identify and act on the risks.
 There were so many signs of how dangerous he had become, yet the action against him was far too weak.
-So, families need the truth about why the system failed to tackle his violence for so many years”, she told the Commons.
+So, families need the truth about why the system failed to tackle his violence for so many years,” Ms Cooper told the Commons.

 Earlier, the Prime Minister said of the inquiry: “I will not let any institution of the state deflect from their failure.”